MisterMiro/sylt/README.md

 Early work in progress.

-Look in the `/demo/` folder to see some example programs.
+Look in the `demo/` folder to see some simple example programs.